BobVarioa/polyomino/readme.md

 				- [ ] Zone
 				- [ ] Filling holes
 				- [ ] Changes your hold box into a special mino
+					- [ ] Fairies, removes n lines of garbage
+					- [ ] Bomb, removes all tiles in an area
-					- [ ] Fairies?
-Bomb?
+					- [ ] Sword, clears all minos in a direction
 				- [ ] Send garbage to opponent but ... to you
 					- [ ] Double back?
 					- [ ] Unclearable garbage?
 		- [ ] Allows different players to play different gamemodes against each other, i.e. a duo and a tetra player
-		- [ ] Players should be able to have loadouts of items / active abilities
+		- [ ] Players should be able to have loadouts of characters / active abilities
 - [ ] Features
 	- [ ] [Gravity Modes](https://tetris.wiki/Line_clear#Line_clear_gravity)
 		- [x] Naive